 Breast and Cervical Cancer Early Detection Program

 Finding and treating cancer early is important.
 It can be the difference between life and death.
-The Florida Breast and Cervical Cancer Early Detection Program can help.
+The Florida Breast and Cervical Cancer Early Detection Program (BCCEDP) can help.
 It provides cancer screenings to eligible women.